 There are a number of reasons why your dog likes to lay down on walks, It can be annoying but it’s worth noting that your dog is actually very clever, and has this behavior down to a science.

-Some of the most common reasons dogs like to lay down are:
+Some of the most common reasons behind a dog lying down on walks include:

 - Mental stimulation